What is osteoporosis?

 Osteoporosis is evidenced by a change in the quantity and quality of bone tissue.
 Bone quality is closely related to a bone’s fracture resistance.
 The notion of bone quality takes into consideration the bone’s structural characteristics, the degree of mineralisation or calcification, collagen alterations and even includes the repair and accumulation of previous microfractures.

 An individual’s skeletal development and maximum acquisition of bone, called the peak bone mass, primarily occurs while the body is growing and up to the age of 25–30 years.
-The peak bone mass acquired is determined by various factors; the main influences are genetics and environmental conditions, while physical exercise also seems to play an important part.
+This “peak” bone mass achieved is determined by genetic factors and lifestyle, such as physical exercise and diet.

 Humans then undergo a progressive loss of bone mass throughout their lifetimes; this is more notable in women aged 45–50 years and upwards, i.e., during the menopause due to decreased oestrogen levels.
-From this point on and throughout the rest of our lifetimes we experience a total loss of around 20–30% of bone mass.
+This results in a 20–30% loss of bone mass over the course of life.

 Substantiated information by: